Trygve Helgaker

 The introduction of the variational Lagrangian method for the calculation of molecular properties

-for nonvariational wave functions in the same manner as for variational wave functions (a generalization of the
+for nonvariational wave functions in the same manner as for variational wave functions

 with the wave-function parameters obeying the 2n+1 rule and their multipliers the 2n+2 rule.